Activity from matroids to rooted trees and beyond: activity of colored rooted trees

-He stated ``it would be interesting to find a combinatorial interpretation for the numbers $b(\mathscr{L}_n)$".
-Athanasiadis wanted an interpretation similar to the one given by \cite[Theorem 4.1]{StanleyHyperplane} for the number of regions $r(\mathscr{L}_n)$.
+Our motivation for the rest of this paper is to provide a bijective proof of the formula of Athanasiadis (see equation \eqref{AthanasiadisForm}).
+He wanted an interpretation similar to the one given by \cite[Theorem 4.1]{StanleyHyperplane} for the number of regions $b(\mathscr{L}_n)$.
 The following theorem answers that question.

 For the following theorem we use $K^{[a,b]}_n$ for the general case.
 But for each part we give the details how $a$ and $b$ will be.

 \begin{theorem} Let $k_1$ and $k_2 \ge 0$ and $0\le \alpha \le n-1$.
 Then